thegworld/gtx-browser/base/allocator/partition_allocator/build_config.md

 Defines whether PartitionAlloc is at all available.

-Setting this `false` will entirely remove PartitionAlloc from the Chromium build. _You probably do not want this._
+Setting this `false` will entirely remove PartitionAlloc from the GTx Browser build. _You probably do not want this._

 *** note
-Back when PartitionAlloc was the dedicated allocator in Blink, disabling it was logically identical to wholly disabling it in Chromium.
+Back when PartitionAlloc was the dedicated allocator in Blink, disabling it was logically identical to wholly disabling it in GTx Browser.
 This GN arg organically grew in scope with the advent of PartitionAlloc-Everywhere and must be `true` as a prerequisite for enabling PA-E.